 ‘’We weren’t able to get things rolling on offense.”
 Ludwig said.
 “The kids played hard.
 The effort was there.
 We lacked execution.”

-The backyard series, which was tied at 17 wins with the Beaver Local victory in 2012 was once again knotted at 18 after this one.
+The backyard series which was tied at 17 apiece with a Beaver Local victory in 2012 was once again knotted at 18 after this one.

 Beaver Local’s place kicker, Chase Hilliard, is also a member of his school’s soccer team which would go on to lose Saturday to Steubenville Big Red in district tournament action 3-1.
 Hilliard scored his team’s lone goal.

-Scoreboard operator Darrell McClelland , known as the man who replaced the legendary Pete Copeland, continues to do an outstanding job from his perch high above Patterson Field in the press box named for his predecessor.
+Scoreboard operator Daryl McClellan , known as the man who replaced the legendary Pete Coplin, continues to do an outstanding job from his perch high above Patterson Field in the press box named for his predecessor.